-Adam West is still my most favorite Batman ever.
+Adam West is still my favorite Batman ever.

 As a child, I always envisioned Batman coming to rescue me from my life and making me his new Batgirl.
 Mom-ster would have been an excellent villain for Batman to defeat – I used to fantasize about that, too.

-When I was around 5 years old, my brother and sister took me to a matinée showing of Batman The Movie one Saturday afternoon at one of the local twin cinema theaters in town.
-Unfortunately we didn’t make it to the end of the movie, as we had to leave due to me yelling at the screen, “No Batman!
+When I was four years old, my brother and sister took me to a matinée showing of Batman The Movie one Saturday afternoon at one of the local theaters in town.
+Unfortunately, we didn’t make it to the end of the movie, as we had to leave due to me yelling at the screen, “No Batman!
 Don’t do it!
 The shark is gonna get you!”
-Needless to say my siblings were not happy with me that day.
+Needless to say, my siblings were not happy with me that day.

-My very best Bat-memory was in the winter of 1976, when my dad took the family (minus Mom-ster) to the Autorama car show in Cleveland; they were featuring the Dynamic Duo as their special guests.
+My very best Bat-memory was January 1976 when my dad took the family (minus Mom-ster) to the Autorama car show in Cleveland; they were featuring the Dynamic Duo as their special guests.

 Adam and Burt gave me a personalized autographed picture from them.
 The photo was an 8×10 black and white glossy of Batman and Robin climbing up the side of a building.
 Adam had written: “To Laurie, our best Bat-fan ever!” then he and Burt signed their names to complete the photo.

-When I confronted Mom-ster about selling off mine and my sibling’s childhood toys instead of asking us if we wanted them first, she replied with, “At least I can get something back from the years I wasted raising three horrible children!”
+When I confronted Mom-ster about selling off mine and my sibling’s childhood toys instead of asking us if we wanted them first, she replied, “At least I can get something back from the years I wasted raising three horrible children!”

-Over the years I’ve found and purchased replacement Batman photos, toys and Batmobiles on eBay and from garage sales and flea markets, but it’s just not the same.
+Over the years I’ve found and purchased replacement Batman autographed photos, toys, and Batmobiles on eBay and from garage sales, conventions, and flea markets, but it’s just not the same.
 I will never get that personalized autographed picture of Adam and Burt back and that really saddens me when I think about it.

 What I would give to have that autographed photo back in my possession.
 The one major highlight of my childhood and Mom-ster had to ruin it.

-Will our heroine defeat the evil Mom-ster or will she be taken down and destroyed by her evil head games?
+Will our heroine defeat the evil Mom-ster or will she be taken down and destroyed by Mom-ster’s evil head games?

 Stay tuned kiddies – Same Bat-time, Same Bat-channel!